Kirsteen McEwan

-Kirsteen Fiona McEwan-Miller (born 20 November 1975) is a retired Scottish badminton player.
-She reached a career high as world number 8 and has a number of titles to her name.
-McEwan competed at the 1998 and 2002 Commonwealth Games, and won a mixed team bronze in 2002.
+Kirsteen Fiona McEwan-Miller née McEwan (born 20 November 1975) is a retired badminton player from Scotland.
+She reached a career high as world number 8 and has a number of titles to her name and competed at three Commonwealth Games.

-Personal life
+Biography

+McEwan represented the Scottish team at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, where she competed in the badminton events.

+McEwan represented the Scottish team again at the 2002 Commonwealth Games in Manchester, England, where he competed in the badminton events, winning a bronze medal as part of the mixed team.

+McEwan married in 2004 and played under the name of Kirsteen McEwan-Miller thereafter.
+As McEwan-Miller she attended a third Commonwealth Games in 2006 in Melbourne, competing in the mixed doubles.

+She was five-times doubles champion and seven-times mixed doubles champion at the Scottish National Badminton Championships.

 Her mother, Fiona McEwan, was a former Badminton Scotland president, and Commonwealth Games Scotland vice-chair.
 His brother-in-law, Craig Robertson, also a former Scottish national badminton player.

 Achievements

 IBF World Grand Prix

 The World Badminton Grand Prix sanctioned by International Badminton Federation (IBF) from 1983 to 2006.